erik-sz/CS-BSc/Databases, Networks and the Web/README.md

 #### Code description
-The code is a webapplication called "Calorie buddie".
-It is written to run it on a server with a MySQL database together, therefore it will not function just by itself.
-The app is very simple presentation of creating a server which answers to the requests of our web browser by sending back an HTML file with data
+The code represents a webapplication called "Calorie buddie".
+It is written to run on a server with a MySQL database together.
+The app is a very simple presentation of creating a server which answers to requests to perfortm various tasks on the database such as adding, deleting, retrieving and modifying data with query strings in JavaScript.